When money is tight, and demolition is out of the question, a bathroom can still be updated with some paint and a couple of new fixtures.

 Not seen: The bathtub was professionally refinished and looks like new.

-And, while some people may dismiss the wall and floor tiles as being “outdated” and “stuck in a certain decade,” I don’t regret my decision to keep them.
+And, while some people may dismiss the tiles as “outdated”, I don’t regret keeping them.
 Sure, that decision was based on finances, but the end result was that the original details were preserved.